114514kirito/Stanford_CS110/README.md

 const std::string kIMDBDataDirectory("/usr/class/cs110/samples/assign1/");
 ```

-Just create the directory and put the data into this directory.
-Everything will be fine.
+Just change it to your own working directory，Everything will be fine.